API Reference

 • verb – If not given then handler.__name__ will be used to match HTYP verb, Use * to catch all verbs.

-New in version 2.9: insert
+Added in version 2.9: insert

 staticdirectory(pattern, directory, default=None, autoindex=True, fallback=None, **kw)